Some of Salam’s recent experience includes serving on Weil teams representing:

 - Willis Towers Watson in connection with high-profile securities class actions arising out of the $18 billion “merger of equals” between Willis Group and Towers Watson in 2016.

-After law school, Ms. Sheikh-Khalil served as a law clerk to the Honorable Leslie Abrams Gardner, U.S. District Judge for the Middle District of Georgia.
+After law school, Salam served as a law clerk to the Honorable Leslie Abrams Gardner, U.S. District Judge for the Middle District of Georgia.